VividCortex/go-database-sql-tutorial/README.md

 The first thing to do is import the `database/sql` package, and a driver package.
 You generally shouldn't use the driver package directly, although some drivers encourage you to do so.
 (In our opinion, it's usually a bad idea.)
 Instead, your code should only refer to `database/sql`.
 This helps avoid making your code dependent on the driver, so that you can change the underlying driver (and thus the database you're accessing) without changing your code.
 It also forces you to use the Go idioms instead of ad-hoc idioms that a particular driver author may have provided.

-Keep in mind that it is only the typed API of `database/sql` that provides this abstraction.
+Keep in mind that only the `database/sql` API provides this abstraction.
-Potential differences remain in what query string syntax particular databases will accept.
+Specific databases and drivers can differ in behavior and/or syntax.
-Perhaps the most surprising can be the need to use different syntax for placeholder parameters in prepared statements.
-For example, comparing MySQL and PostgreSQL:
+One example is the syntax for placeholder parameters in prepared statements.
+For example, comparing MySQL, PostgreSQL, and Oracle:

 ```
-MySQL               PostgreSQL
+MySQL               PostgreSQL            Oracle

 WHERE col = ?
-WHERE col = $1
+WHERE col = $1        WHERE col = :col
 VALUES(?, ?, ?)
-VALUES($1, $2, $3)
+VALUES($1, $2, $3)    VALUES(:val1, :val2, :val3)
 ```

 In this documentation, we'll use the excellent MySQL drivers at https://github.com/go-sql-driver/mysql for examples.